 How To Take Part

 Anyone can refer to physiotherapy services including the family, social services agencies, physicians, daycare and preschool providers, and any other professionals.
 The family must be aware of the referral and a referral form completed.
-The form can be downloaded from our website.
+The form can be downloaded here.